ellethee/jsonwspclient/docs/examples.rst

         # we add the attribute **result** to the response which will contain the object
         # version of the **result** part of the response_dict.
         response.result = type('Result', (object, ), response.response_dict['result'])
-        # we MUST return te reponse in a process_response function.
+        # we MUST return te reponse in a processors function.
         return response

     def set_user_info(response, service, client, method_name, **kwargs):